wotifgroup/grails-rpm/README.md

 Each node may also then specify a set of files to install at that directory, via the "files" map.
 Each file node can specify, as with a directory, the permissions, user, group and directive.
 The name of the file may also be wildcarded, according to commons-io [WildcardFileFilter](http://commons.apache.org/proper/commons-io/apidocs/org/apache/commons/io/filefilter/WildcardFileFilter.html) to match multiple files or to match a file with a variable name (e.g. jar file whose name includes a version or date).
+It can also specify a map of "links", which will be symlinks created to this file.

+Each node may also specify a set of symlinks to install at that directory, via the "links" map.
+Each entry should specify the real file the link points to, as well as optionally the permissions for that symlink

 ## Command-Line Arguments
 By default, the rpm will be named with the following form: appName-appVersion-date.noarch.rpm.
 You can optionally add a release